penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 In conversational agent workflows, support for OBO authorization applies only to *shared* managed connectors that use delegated, per-user connections to work with Microsoft services or systems.

 > [!NOTE]
+>
-> For debugging purposes, user chat history is set up to be visible by the administrator in the monitoring view.
-We are looking for feedback to improve this experience in the future.
+> For debugging purposes, administrators can view user chat history in monitoring view.
+> To improve this experience in the future, share your feedback with our team.
 >
 > Outside of monitoring view, each user chat history is private.
 One user cannot read or continue another user's conversation in the chat client or through A2A protocol.